Resources for Teaching through the Election

 Celebrate Chemeketa's Achievements with Pizza and Swag!
 Thursday May 16th is Global Accessibility Awareness Day (GAAD).
 This celebration marks the 13th year of raising awareness and promoting the importance of Digital Accessibility across the world.
 Why the...

-Starting in the Spring term, we will begin the migration process from Classic Quizzes to New Quizzes to ensure a smooth transition before Classic Quizzes are phased out.
-New Quizzes offer enhanced question types, improved analytics, and greater flexibility in...
+Starting last Spring term, we began the migration process from Classic Quizzes to New Quizzes to ensure a smooth transition before Classic Quizzes are phased out.
+New Quizzes offer enhanced question types, improved analytics, and greater flexibility in assessment...